About Dubrovnik Croatia

 The ‘Pearl of the Adriatic’, situated on the Dalmatian coast, became an important Mediterranean sea power from the XIII century onwards.
-It really is a stunning city with an amazing Old Town, that became a UNESCO’s World Heritage Site in 1979 and represrent one of the most famous destination among our offer of private trips from Split.
+It really is a stunning city with an amazing Old Town, that became a UNESCO’s World Heritage Site in 1979 and represent one of the most famous destination in Europe.
 Although it was severely damaged in an earthquake in 1667, Dubrovnik managed to preserve its beautiful Gothic, Renaissance and Baroque churches, monasteries, palaces and fountains.
 Damaged again in the 90’s during armed conflict, it is now the focus of a major restoration programme, co-ordinated by UNESCO.

 Dubrovnik’s motto, Liberta (“liberty”), which is plastered down on buses and the city’s tourist literature, speaks volumes about the city’s self-image and the idealized way in which it is perceived by others.
 For several centuries, the city-state of Dubrovnik – known as Ragusa in those times – managed to retain a modicum of independence, while the rest of this coast fell under the sway of foreign powers.
 The Venetian Lion of St. Mark is conspicuously absent, while statues of St. Blaise (Sveti Blaž), the symbol of Dubrovnik’s independence, fill every conceivable crack and niche in the city.
 At its XVI century climax, the Republic of Ragusa had the third largest merchant fleet in the world.
 Word “argosy”, inspired by its galleons, means simply “ship of Ragusa”.